 Poco, 360 Kirkstall Road, Leeds, West Yorkshire, LS4 2HQ.

 The Mexican Pilgrim’s heaving burrito

 Trust us when we say there’s not another burrito quite like The Mexican Pilgrim’s – they are absolutely ginormous.
-You could get it filled with pork carnitas in a red wine & chipotle BBQ sauce or try their marinated minced beef, but whatever you go for, their spectacular combination of meat, rice, refried beans, lettuce, guacamole, sour cream and pico de gallo will threaten to spill out of the sides.
+You could get it filled with pork carnitas in a red wine & chipotle BBQ sauce or try their marinated minced beef, but whatever you go for, their spectacular combination of meat, refried beans, lettuce, guacamole, sour cream and pico de gallo will threaten to spill out of the sides.
 Top tip – make sure you’ve got napkins.